 On January 11, 2002, we acquired all of the outstanding stock of a C corporation.
 At the time of that acquisition, this C corporation directly or indirectly owned all of the outstanding equity interests in various corporate and noncorporate subsidiaries.
 On October 1, 2006, we acquired all of the outstanding stock of an S corporation and its disregarded entity subsidiary, which were formerly C corporations.
-Upon our acquisition, each of the acquired entities became either our qualified REIT subsidiary under Section 856(i) of the Internal Revenue Code or a disregarded entity under Treasury regulations issued under Section 7701 of the Internal Revenue Code.
+Upon our acquisition, each of the acquired entities became either our qualified REIT subsidiary under Section 856(i) of the IRC or a disregarded entity under Treasury regulations issued under Section 7701 of the IRC.
 Thus, after the acquisition, all assets, liabilities and items of income, deduction and credit of the acquired entities have been treated as ours for purposes of the various REIT qualification tests described above.
-In addition, we generally were treated as the successor to the acquired entities federal income tax attributes, such as those entities adjusted tax bases in their assets and their depreciation schedules; we were also treated as the successor to the acquired entities entities acquired entities and profits for federal income tax purposes, if any.
+In addition, we generally were treated as the successor to the acquired entities federal income tax attributes, such as those entities adjusted tax bases in their assets and their depreciation schedules; we were also treated as the successor to the acquired corporate entities earnings and profits for federal income tax purposes, if any.